Research and innovation in industrial automation in the power industry operations and technologies sector has declined in the last year.

 The figures are compiled by GlobalData, which tracks patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 Industrial automation is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-Siemens AG was the top industrial automation innovator in the power industry operations and technologies sector in the latest quarter.
-The company, which has its headquarters in Germany, filed 355 industrial automation related patents in the three months ending June.
-That was down from 447 over the same period in 2021.
+Siemens was the top industrial automation innovator in the power industry operations and technologies sector in the latest quarter.
+The company, which has its headquarters in Germany, filed 385 industrial automation-related patents in the three months ending April.
+That was down from 425 over the same period in 2021.

-It was followed by the Switzerland based ABB Ltd with 120 industrial automation patent applications, the United States based Honeywell International Inc (62 applications), and Ireland based Eaton Corporation Plc (43 applications).
+It was followed by the Switzerland-based ABB with 112 industrial automation patent applications, the US-based Honeywell International (78 applications), and Ireland-based Eaton Corporation (39 applications).

 SolarEdge Technologies has recently ramped up R&D in industrial automation.
 It saw growth of 80% in related patent applications in the three months ending April compared to the same period in 2021 – the highest percentage growth out of all companies tracked, with more than 10 quarterly patents in the power industry operations and technologies sector.